foxitsoftware/PDF_UA-2/README.md

 - MathML is an important part of the PDF/UA-2 standard because it ensures that all mathematical content within a document is accessible and fully understood by assistive technologies

 ### PDF/UA-2 — PDF for Universal Accessibility, ver.
 2, ISO 14289-2
+PDF/UA-2 is the set of precise technical rules that ensure that tagging is done correctly and consistently.

-Key points of UA-2:
+Key points of PDF/UA-2:
 - Enhanced Accessibility
+-- It offers a more robust technical framework than its predecessor to ensure people using assistive technology can reliably access and interact with document content.
 - Semantic Information
+-- The standard introduces comprehensive requirements for structure element attributes, enabling a richer, machine-readable understanding of the document's logical meaning, not just its visual layout.
 - Compatibility with WCAG
+-- PDF/UA-2 is designed to work as a companion to the Web Content Accessibility Guidelines (WCAG), helping organizations meet broader, content-specific legal accessibility mandates.
 - New Tags and Features
+-- It incorporates new PDF 2.0-specific elements, like improved handling of mathematical notation (MathML) and better support for annotations, leading to more inclusive digital documents.

-Foxit's PoC implementation of various PDF creation and consumption tools
+### Foxit's PoC implementation of various PDF creation and consumption tools

 We provide [Installer](installer/README.md) for our PoC implementations.
 The [PDF Sample files](samples/README.md) we produced to achieve interoperability.